Gerrproger/TutorJS/README.md

 ```

 ### tutorJS.animateScroll
-Scrolles to the passed position with animation (vertically).
+Scrolls to the passed position with animation (vertically).
 ```javascript
 tutorJS.animateScroll(position, callback);
 ```